Ultraviolet Spectropolarimetry with Polstar: Massive Star Binary Colliding Winds: Introduction

 \subsection{Making Use of Massive Stars in Binaries}

-Massive stars in binaries offer the perfect opportunity to improve our understanding of radiatively driven winds.
+Massive stars in binaries offer a unique opportunity to improve our understanding of radiatively driven winds.
 We can use the light from one star to probe the wind of the other star, allowing us to study the structure of its wind, which provides information on its density, the velocity law, the acceleration zone, and the ionization structure.
-This method has been successfully used in the past to investigate, for example, the nature of WR stars.
+This method has long been successfully used in the past to investigate, for example, the nature of WR stars citep{1993ApJ...415..298S}.

-For a long time the nature of Wolf-Rayet stars was controversial.
-A convincing ``observational" demonstration as to their nature was provided by \citet{Cherepashchuk1984} in their study of the WN5 + O6 V eclipsing binary V444 Cygni.
-They used light-curves, covering the wavelength range from $\sim 2400\,{\rm \AA}$ to 3.5\,$\micron $ to demonstrate that the WN5 star was hot (90,000 K), compact ($r(\tau_{\scriptstyle}=1)=2.9\,R_\odot$), and had an outflowing atmosphere in which the temperature decreased smoothly with height.
+An even older version of this approach that focused on light curves \citep{Cherepashchuk1984} from the WN5 + O6 V eclipsing binary V444 Cygni, covering the wavelength range from $\sim 2400\,{\rm \AA}$ to 3.5\,$\micron $, demonstrated that the WN5 star was hot (90,000 K), compact ($r(\tau_{\scriptstyle}=1)=2.9\,R_\odot$), and had an outflowing atmosphere in which the temperature decreased smoothly with height.
+This helped resolve a long-standing controversy in the nature of Wolf-Rayet stars.
 Additional studies have investigated the stratification in the atmosphere \citep[e.g.,][]{Eaton1985,Brown1986}, and revealed, for example that Fe\,{\sc v} in the wind of the WR star contributed to the atmospheric eclipse signal in the UV.

-\cite{Koenigsberger1985} used observations of 6 {WR+O} systems to show the extended WR atmosphere eclipsed the O stars, and used it to provide constraints on the atmosphere.
+\cite{Koenigsberger1985} used observations of 6 WR+O systems to show the extended WR atmosphere eclipsed the O stars, and used it to provide constraints on the atmosphere.
 A further analysis of four binaries by \cite{Koenigsberger1990} showed that the Fe\,{\sc iv}/Fe\,{\sc v} ratio decreased with radius, and that the wind was still being accelerated at 14\,$R_\odot$. \citet{Auer1994} completed a detailed study and showed how line profile variations could be used to investigate the structure of the winds.
+Thus, select binary systems have a history of generating breakthrough studies of hot stars, a spirit that is extended into the present in this white paper.